eoinoc/markdown-mail/README.markdown

 Prepare HTML emails given a Markdown document.

+Unfortunately, it assumes you're running under Gnome (to allow for live-browser prviews.)

 Good if you want to send HTML email.

 * Tags specified tags in an email with Google Analytics parameters